trizen/straw-viewer/README.md

 ## straw-viewer

-A lightweight application for searching and streaming videos from YouTube, using the [API](https://github.com/omarroth/invidious/wiki/API) of [invidio.us](https://invidio.us/).
+A lightweight application for searching and playing videos from YouTube, using the [API](https://github.com/omarroth/invidious/wiki/API) of [invidio.us](https://invidio.us/).

 ### straw-viewer